Alexpascual28/rlis_inventory_system/README.md

 * Name and Save Your Project:
    - Click **File** > **Save** and name your project **Robotics Laboratory Inventory System (RLIS)**.

-###  Usage

-Each script file is equipped with specific functions that are triggered by either manual execution or spreadsheet events.
-Here's different ways how you can run the functions:

-**Manual Execution**

-* Go to the Apps Script window.
-* Select the function you want to run from the drop-down.
-* Click the **play/run** button.

-**Trigger Setup**

-You can set up triggers for these functions to run automatically based on specific actions or time intervals:

-* Go to **Triggers** in the Apps Script menu.
-* Click **Add Trigger**.
-* Choose the function you want to set the trigger for.
-* Set the type of trigger (e.g., *time-driven* or *event-driven*).

-**Button Setup**

-Creating a button in Google Sheets and linking it to a function in Google Apps Script is a straightforward process that enhances the interactivity of your spreadsheet.

-1. Insert a Drawing as a Button

-   * Click on **Insert** in the menu bar.
-   * Select **Drawing** > **+ New**.
-   * In the drawing dialog that appears, use the shape tool to draw a rectangle or any shape that you'd like to use as a button.
-   * Add text to your shape if you want, like "*Add Row*".
-   * Click **Save and Close** to add the drawing to your sheet.

-2. Link the Drawing to Your Script

-   * Once the drawing is placed in your sheet, click on it to select it.
-   * You’ll see a small menu icon in the top right corner of the drawing (it looks like three vertical dots).
-   * Click on the menu icon, and select **Assign script**.
-   * In the dialog box that appears, enter the name of the function you wrote in Apps Script (`addRow` in this case).
-Do not include the parentheses.
-   * Click **OK**.

 ---

 ##  RLIS